burkejay/cleaningDatasetProject/CodeBook.md

 measurement 63: "fBodyGyroMag-mean()" : Each cell is the average reading of the averages of the phone's gyroscope's 3 axial signals (X, Y, Z) filtered to derive the body acceleration, combined into a magnitude measurement for all of the samples and then transformed into the frequency domain for all of the samples of 1 person doing 1 activity.
 Values are real numbers between -1 and 1 with a frequency unit.

-measurement 64: "fBodyGyroMag-std()" : Each cell is the average reading of the averages of the phone's gyroscope's 3 axial signals (X, Y, Z) filtered to derive the body acceleration, combined into a magnitude measurement for all of the samples and then transformed into the frequency domain for all of the samples of 1 person doing 1 activity.
+measurement 64: "fBodyGyroMag-std()" : Each cell is the average reading of the standard deviations of the phone's gyroscope's 3 axial signals (X, Y, Z) filtered to derive the body acceleration, combined into a magnitude measurement for all of the samples and then transformed into the frequency domain for all of the samples of 1 person doing 1 activity.
 Values are real numbers between -1 and 1 with a frequency unit.

 measurement 65: "fBodyGyroJerkMag-mean()": Each cell is the average reading of the averages of the phone's gyroscope's 3 axial signals (X, Y, Z) filtered to derive the body acceleration and filtered in time to derive Jerk signals, combined into a single magnitude measurement and then transformed into a frequency measurement for all of the samples of 1 person doing 1 activity.
 Values are real numbers between -1 and 1 with a time unit.

-measurement 66: "fBodyGyroJerkMag-std()": Each cell is the average reading of the standard deviation of the phone's gyroscope's 3 axial signals (X, Y, Z) filtered to derive the body acceleration and filtered in time to derive Jerk signals, combined into a single magnitude measurement and then transformed into a frequency measurement for all of the samples of 1 person doing 1 activity.
+measurement 66: "fBodyGyroJerkMag-std()": Each cell is the average reading of the standard deviations of the phone's gyroscope's 3 axial signals (X, Y, Z) filtered to derive the body acceleration and filtered in time to derive Jerk signals, combined into a single magnitude measurement and then transformed into a frequency measurement for all of the samples of 1 person doing 1 activity.
 Values are real numbers between -1 and 1 with a time unit.